-Almost immediately it was suspected that the captured puma was not the wild beast they were looking for but a pampered pet either escaped or abandoned or even planted in the trap as an elaborate hoax on Mr Noble.
+Almost immediately it was suspected that the captured puma was not the wild beast they were looking for but a pampered pet.
+Had she escaped or been abandoned, or even been planted in the trap as an elaborate hoax on Mr Noble?
 Experts estimated that the female puma had been roaming wild for less than 48 hours.
-She was obese, contented and extremely tame.
-Furthermore, this puma did not match the descriptions given by Jessie Chisholm and the other eyewitnesses, and further sightings continued to be made.
+She was obese, contented and unexpectedly tame.
+Furthermore, this puma did not match the descriptions given by Jessie Chisholm and the other eyewitnesses.
+Further sightings continued to be made.

-Following capture, the Highland Wildlife Park was made the puma’s home.
-Staff named her Felicity and she became a popular attraction and the subject of many letters to Mr Eddie Orbell, the Park Director.
+Following capture, the puma was given a home at the Highland Wildlife Park where staff named her Felicity.
+She became a popular attraction and the subject of many letters to Mr Eddie Orbell, the Park Director.
 Her behaviour was studied during her time at the Park and she was described by Mr Orbell as “very tame indeed”.
 It is reported that within days she was playing with the children of one of the Keepers.
 Donald Mitchell, her Keeper, could often be seen walking round the Park with her slung across his shoulders.
-Keepers also found they had to prepare her food as she would not eat the unskinned rabbits offered – further evidence that she had been hand-reared and unlikely to be the cause of the livestock predation.
+Keepers also found they had to prepare her food as she would not eat the unskinned rabbits offered.
+This provided further evidence that she had been hand-reared and was unlikely to be the cause of the livestock predation.

 With authorisation from the Inverness District Council’s Legal Department, Felicity was sent to Edinburgh to be studied and prepared by taxidermist Philip Howard.
 She is mounted in a relaxed reclining pose – the staff of Highland Wildlife Park had requested that she not be mounted in a snarling pose because she had been ‘a loveable and gentle beast’.
 The Scottish Museums Council awarded a 50% grant to Inverness Museum towards the taxidermy costs.
-She went on display in the museum’s foyer in 1986, where she remained a star attraction for many years.
+In 1986 she went on display in the museum’s foyer, where she remained a star attraction for many years.

-Pumas (scientific name: Puma concolor, formerly Felis concolor) are also known as cougars and mountain lions and many other names – in fact they hold the Guinness World Record for the most English-language names of any animal, 40 in total.
-They are native across the length of the American continents, from Canada in North America to Patagonia at the bottom of South America, making this the widest distribution of any big cat.
+Pumas (scientific name: Puma concolor, formerly Felis concolor) are also known as cougars and mountain lions and many other names.
+In fact pumas hold the Guinness World Record for the most English-language names of any animal – 40 in total.
+They are native across the length of the American continents, from Canada in North America to Patagonia at the bottom of South America.
+This is the widest distribution of any big cat.
 Their success is due to their ability to adapt to different habitats, as they are found living in mountains, plains, forests and deserts.
 As carnivores they will eat anything from small mammals and birds to larger prey such as deer and goats, and they will also take carrion if it is available.

 1983 Cat Country: The Quest for the British Big Cat by Di Francis, David & Charles (Publishers) Ltd.